 HE+ is a collaborative project set up by the University of Cambridge in several regions of the UK.
-It is designed to help schools and colleges to share best practice in supporting and challenging their brightest Year 12 students with extension activities and materials, and to create an atmosphere in which students can support each other in raising their academic attainment and aspirations.
+It is designed to help schools and colleges to share best practice in supporting and challenging their most ambitious Year 12 students with extension activities and materials, and to create an atmosphere in which students can support each other in raising their academic attainment and aspirations.

 In order to achieve this, participating students will have the opportunity to: